 - If the student wishes to change the test time or reschedule a missed test, he or she will need contact the instructor for approval.
 Test times will only be rescheduled by Disability Services at the direction of the instructor.

-- If the student arrives late for a test time, the test will be administered when a Disability Services staff member becomes available, and the time missed will be forfeited.
+- If the student arrives late for a test time, the test will be administered when a Accessibility Services staff member becomes available, and the time missed will be forfeited.

 - The student is expected to use the restroom prior to starting the test and take needed breaks in the testing room.
 Breaks are only allowed if the instructor indicates it on the Exam Information form.

 - Students receiving accommodations are bound by the Academic Integrity and Plagiarism policy that applies to all Durham Tech students.
 The instructor will be notified if a student is found breaking the Academic Honesty policy while testing with Accessibility Services.